gokulprathin8/pygeoweaver-readthedocs/docs/index.md

 ## Password Reset for Localhost

-Geoweaver will automatically create a password for localhost.
-It will only show once at the first run of Geoweaver.
-It is recommended to copy and save it in a safe place.
-If you forget or miss that password, please run the following command to reset it:
+If you forget or need to reset the password for Geoweaver on localhost, run the following command in your terminal:

 ```shell
 java -jar geoweaver.jar resetpassword